tea-enjoyer11/odin-sokol-events/README.md

-mouse_up | IsMouseButtonUp | Returns `true` if the mousebutton is not pressed, otherwise `false`. mouse_pressed | IsMouseButtonPressed | Returns `true` if the mousebutton is pressed this frame, otherwise `false`. mouse_released | IsMouseButtonReleased | Returns `true` if the mousebutton is released this frame, otherwise `false`. key_down | IsKeyDown | Returns `true` if the key is pressed, otherwise `false`. key_up | IsKeyUp | Returns `true` if the key is not pressed, otherwise `false`. key_pressed | IsKeyPressed | Returns `true` if the key is pressed this frame, otherwise `false`.
+mouse_up | IsMouseButtonUp | Returns `true` if the mousebutton is not pressed, otherwise `false`. mouse_pressed | IsMouseButtonPressed | Returns `true` if the mousebutton is pressed this frame, otherwise `false`. mouse_released | IsMouseButtonReleased | Returns `true` if the mousebutton is released this frame, otherwise `false`. get_pressed_keys | | Returns a dynamic array of all pressed keys during this frame. key_down | IsKeyDown | Returns `true` if the key is pressed, otherwise `false`. key_up | IsKeyUp | Returns `true` if the key is not pressed, otherwise `false`. key_pressed | IsKeyPressed | Returns `true` if the key is pressed this frame, otherwise `false`.